Murdochs plan a new vision of TV with New Fox

 The reorganization of the company, known as “New Fox” in media circles, highlights the Murdoch family’s view of a future in which television networks like theirs return to content that is live and urgent, moving away from entertainment that will be left to Netflix and its streaming competitors.

 Cuts will be coming to Fox News, where a source familiar with the network who was not authorized to speak publicly said the company had been going through the ranks with a scalpel, looking for any last overpaid vestiges of the channel’s pre-Trump epoch.
-One place ripe for excision is correspondents in the field, given how much attention is on the White House, news industry executives told NBC News.
+One group ripe for reduction includes correspondents in the field, given how much attention is on the White House, news industry executives told NBC News.

 In the next few weeks, Fox is expected to complete the sale of $71.3 billion worth of movie and TV assets to Disney, pending regulatory approvals from the European Union and China.
 The deal turns Fox from a major producer of entertainment into primarily a buyer, leaving behind the Fox broadcast network and its 28 local TV stations, Fox News Channel, Fox Business Network, and Fox Sports 1 and 2.
 Netflix even pointed to New Fox’s strategy in its most recent quarterly shareholder letter, predicting, perhaps hopefully, that competitors would eventually follow.